A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure:

-2. Use a capillary tube to apply a small spot of sample to the starting line.
+2. Use a capillary tube to apply a small spot of the sample solution to the starting line.
+Allow the spot to dry completely before applying another spot (if needed for better visualization).
+Keep the spot as small as possible.

 Key Procedures: